Erie Medical Malpractice Attorneys

 We trust our doctors and healthcare providers with our lives.
 From standard checkups to life-saving surgical procedures, there are many tasks we leave to the hands of certified professionals in Pennsylvania.
-All patients have a right to expect adequate care from medical professionals at all times.
+All patients have a right to expect medical care from professionals at all times.
 A breach of duty – no matter how small – can mean life or death in a hospital.
-If you believe you or a loved one has suffered because of medical malpractice in Erie, come to Dallas W. Hartman P.C. for a free case evaluation.
+If you believe you or a loved one has suffered because of medical negligence, talk to our Erie medical malpractice lawyers at Dallas W. Hartman P.C. for a free case evaluation.

-To have a successful medical malpractice claim, one must fulfill several state-specific requirements regarding expert witness testimony.
-During the initial filing, the claimant must have a signed certificate of merit from an attorney that states there is a “reasonable probability the defendant breached the standard of care.”
-During the trial, the law requires expert medical witness testimony to establish negligence.
-An attorney can help with both of these requirements.
+To have a successful medical malpractice suit, one must fulfill several state-specific requirements regarding expert witness testimony.
+During the initial filing, the claimant must have a signed certificate of merit from an Erie malpractice attorney that states there is a “reasonable probability the defendant breached the standard of care.”
+During the trial, Pennsylvania law requires expert medical witness testimony to establish negligence.
+An Erie medical malpractice attorney can help with both of these requirements.

 Types of Medical Malpractice

-Any action or failure to act that falls outside of the accepted standards of care in the medical industry, resulting in patient harm, can qualify as medical malpractice.
+Any action or failure to act that falls outside of the accepted standards of care in the medical care industry, resulting in patient harm, can qualify as medical negligence.
 There are a few types of malpractice that occur more than others.
-In our almost 25 years of experience practicing personal injury law in Erie, we’ve seen the following types of malpractice arise most often:
+In our almost 30 years of experience practicing Erie personal injury law in Erie County, our medical malpractice lawyers seen the following types of malpractice arise most often:

-Diagnosis mistakes.
+- Diagnosis errors.
 Delayed diagnosis, misdiagnosis, and failure to diagnose are all medical malpractice if a “reasonable and prudent” physician would have properly diagnosed the condition in the same circumstances.

 - Medication mistakes.
 If your harms stem from taking the wrong medication or incorrect dosage, you could have a claim against the prescribing doctor, administering nurse, or the pharmacy.

 - Surgical errors.
-Surgeons and support staff can make critical errors during operations, including nicking arteries and nerves, anesthesia mistakes, and leaving foreign objects inside body cavities.
+Surgeons and support staff can make critical errors during operations, including nicking arteries and nerves, anesthesia errors, and leaving foreign objects inside body cavities.

 - Incompetent care.
-Sometimes injuries, illnesses, and infections arise from inadequate or negligent patient care.
-Bedsores, malnutrition, and poor post-operative care are all examples of this type of malpractice.
+Sometimes injuries, illnesses, and infections arise from inadequate or negligent medical care.
+Hospital negligence, bedsores, malnutrition, and poor post-operative care are all examples of this type of malpractice.